No new COVID-19 cases registered overnight

 No new cases of COVID-19 have been registered overnight, according to the latest figures released by the Health Ministry.

-Three more patients have recovered, with the total number of active cases standing at 41.
-Since the start of the pandemic in March, 613 people have recovered from the virus and nine patients have died
+One more patient has recovered, with the total number of active cases standing at 39.
+Since the start of the pandemic in March, 617 people have recovered from the virus and nine patients have died.